River Otter, North American

 GEOGRAPHICAL RANGE AND HABITAT:

-All of the United States and Canada except the tundra and parts of the arid southwestern United States.
-Allied species occur in Mexico, Central and South America, as well as Eurasia.
-Found in streams, rivers, lakes, estuaries, and salt- and freshwater marshes.
+Historically found in all of the United States and Canada except the tundra and parts of the arid southwestern United States.
+Populations throughout the central US and Canada have been extirpated.
+Allied species occur in Mexico and Central and South America.
+Found in streams, rivers, lakes, estuaries, and salt and freshwater marshes.

 LIFE CYCLE/SOCIAL STRUCTURE:

 Almost impervious to cold because of an outer coat of coarse guard hairs, plus a dense, thick undercoat that helps to "water-proof" the animal.
-They have no blubber; it's the fur that keeps them warm.
+They have no blubber but have thick skin that contains more subcutaneous fat than terrestrial mammals.
+They also have glands that produce a lipid squalene that aids in the water repellency of their coat.
 They seem to enjoy frolicking in ice and snow.
 Perianal scent glands are used for identification, defense, marking territory, and trail marking.
 Small ears and nostrils can be tightly closed when in water; they are excellent swimmers and divers.
-During a dive, pulse slows to a tenth of the normal rate of 170 beats a minute, thereby conserving oxygen.
 Both diurnal and nocturnal.
+They do not have clavicles, allowing greater mobility of their forelimbs.

 Otter droppings are called spraints.
-King James I of England kept a pack of tame otters to catch fish for his table, even appointing a "Keeper of the King's Otters" to tend them.
+King James I of England kept a pack of trained otters to catch fish for his table, even appointing a "Keeper of the King's Otters" to tend them.
+This is still in practice with fishermen in Bangladesh who train smooth-coated otters (Lutrogale perspicillata) to chase fish into nets and the practice of "otter-fishing" is passed down through families.

 STATUS IN WILD:

-The river otter is native to northern and central California, being found in the delta region of the Sacramento and San Joaquin Rivers, where it sometimes dens in thick tules.
+The river otter is native to northern and central California, being found in the delta region of the Sacramento and San Joaquin Rivers where it sometimes dens in thick tules.
+Populations have steadily been increasing in the Bay Area.
 In California the river otter is fully protected under law and may not be taken at any time.
 Listed on the IUCN Red List as Low Risk.